Templates (KDL)

 Operations

 Inside a patch or clone block, operations modify fields on the targeted template.
-A patch is a list of operations rather than a desired final state: set "Damage" 50 only changes Damage; append "Perks" ref="..." only adds an entry.
+A patch is a list of operations rather than a desired final state: set "Damage" 50 only changes Damage, and append "Perks" ref="..." only adds an entry.
 This keeps each modder's intent intact when patches from different mods stack (see Composition).

 For the apply-order model (clones before patches, source order within a template) and how operations compose conceptually, see Concepts.